 Chairperson Lesaux asked for a status update for understanding QRIS and what the levels mean in terms of quality.
 Commissioner Weber responded that EEC is wrapping up the QRIS validation study and that EEC should have these results in the course of the next month.
 This study will have more information on the integrity of the system and if there is a meaningful distinction between the QRIS levels.

 Chairperson Lesaux asked Board members what other indicators have come up in terms of quality, as there is the difficulty of relying solely on QRIS.
-Board Member Wasser Gish replied that there are a variety of tools and metrics aligned around quality.
-She also noted that the agency has determined what constitutes school readiness, but despite this, there is a lot of information and data that the agency could use to this end.
+Board Member Wasser Gish replied that there are a variety of tools and metrics contained in QRIS.
+There is a lot of existing information and data that the agency could use to establish metrics on school readiness.
 Board Member Wasser Gish also said that the QRIS validation study gives EEC a baseline of where children are in terms of early learning.
 Board Member Eleonora Villegas-Reimers said that the main issue is how EEC is using the data, not necessarily gathering the data.
 She added that EEC needs to define what “quality” is, then look at the data that is already gathered.

 Undersecretary Reale stated that it is hard to find quality in the FY17 line items are they are currently constructed and that it would be beneficial to understand what is included in these line items and what that would mean for the field.
 Commissioner Weber added that exercise would also benefit EEC's programming that is funded with non-state funds, such as the Race To The Top-Early Learning Challenge Grant.